-Dehydrating apples is a great option for long-term storage if you don’t want to fill your freezer.
-These chewy, sweet and nutritious finger foods make a great snack foods and can stay in your child’s diaper bag or desk drawer for a very long time!
+Dehydrating apples is a great option for long-term storage if you don’t want can or freeze them.
+These chewy, sweet and nutritious finger foods make a great snack foods and keep perfectly well in your child’s backpack or a desk drawer for weeks!

 Last autumn, I didn’t get around to dehydrating apples, so it has been in the back of my mind to make some chewy fruit snacks this year.
 Our favorite is the sweet-tart dried apple chip!

-Some fruits ( especially apples, pears, bananas, and peaches) need to be pre-treated before dehydrating in order to make them taste better, look better, or last longer.
+Some fruits (apples, pears, bananas, and peaches) need to be pretreated before dehydrating in order to make them taste better, look better, or last longer.
 That pretty white flesh will turn brown in a hurry if you skip this step.
 Your fruit will simply look unappetizing.

-I have experimented with a few pre-treatments on the market, but the best I’ve used is pure ascorbic acid powder (buffered Vitamin C) which you can get in almost any pharmacy.
-I use 1/2 tsp. per quart of water.
+I use 1/2 tsp. ascorbic acid powder per quart of water.
 Another option is lemon or lime juice in a 1:4 ratio…(1/4 c. juice to 1 c. water).

 My friend Jennifer just did her apples and recommended organic apples from Azure Standard.
 She got a 20 lb. box for about $18.00-$20.00 depending on the variety…priced less than conventional produce!!
 I’m looking into this now.